Generalized moonshine II: Borcherds products: Automorphic infinite products

 We choose once and for all an identification $G(M) \cong \HH \times \HH$ by sending the $\C^\times$-span of the norm zero vector $(i,i,1,1) \in M \otimes \C$ to $(i,i) \in \HH \times \HH$.
 We can specify the rest of the points by M\"obius transformations on each copy of $\HH$, essentially using Iwasawa decomposition: $ $ sends $i$ to $x+iy$, so by using the above embeddings $SL_2 \to O_{2,2}$ and rescaling appropriately, $(z_1,z_2) = (x_1+iy_1,x_2+iy_2)$ corresponds to the $\C^\times$-span of:

 \begin{lem} Given a vector $\lambda = (a,b,c,d) \in M \otimes \R$ of negative norm,

 \end{lem} \begin{proof} Orthogonality with $(a,b,c,d)$ is equivalent to the condition $-a+bz_1z_2 + cz_2+dz_1 = 0$.
-Solving for $z_1$ yields the answer. \end{proof} \textbf{Remark:} The negative norm condition is equivalent to the corresponding matrix having positive determinant, so it is necessary for the set to be nonempty.
+Solving for $z_1$ yields the answer. \end{proof} \textbf{Remark:} The negative norm condition on $\lambda$ is equivalent to the corresponding matrix $ $ having positive determinant, so the condition is necessary for the set $\lambda^\perp$ to be nonempty.